-If The Soma Institute determines, through a review of educational records (transcripts, catalog, syllabi or course outlines), that an applicant has had adequate previous education and attained at least a 70 percent grade in one or more of Clinical Massage Therapy 1 (80 clock hours), Clinical Anatomy 1 (20 clock hours), Clinical Anatomy 2 (20 clock hours), Physiology 1 (20 clock hours), Physiology 2 (40 clock hours), Kinesiology 1 (30 clock hours), Kinesiology 2 (20 clock hours) for a maximum of 230 clock hours completed at an institution or in a program accredited by an agency recognized by the U.S. Department of Education, the applicant may apply in writing to the Program Director to write an equivalency examination.
+If The Soma Institute determines, through a review of educational records (transcripts, catalog, syllabi or course outlines), that an applicant has had adequate previous education and attained at least a 70 percent grade in one or more of CMT1, CA1, CA2, PHYS1, PHYS2, KINES1 or KINES2 completed at an institution or in a program accredited by an agency recognized by the U.S. Department of Education, the applicant may apply in writing to the Program Director to write an equivalency examination.
 Requests will not be accepted once the program has commenced.